GoldScorpion69/LBS/README.md

 Then open the mod and under Global hit _Import Settings_

-Remember that you can hit the G people on downed (or dead) people to "defeat" them, you can sneak up behind somebody to "defeat" them with G, and you can be "defeated" yourself at any time with K. It's slow to respond at times, so if you want to see "defeat" instead of you know, play the game, do it as soon as you get surrounded.
+Remember that you can hit the activate key people on downed (or dead) people to "defeat" them, you can sneak up behind somebody to "defeat" them with G, and you can be "defeated" yourself at any time with K. It's slow to respond at times, so if you want to see "defeat" instead of you know, play the game, do it as soon as you get surrounded.
 Remember -- no creatures as of now.
 Finally this mod is buggy at its best.
 If something goes wrong the LL forums might tell you to clean and reconfigure from the MCM.
 I don't advise that because it resets a great many Skyrim variables.
-If you get in some kind of freakish infinite loop or other weird scenario, reload the game, preferably after you exit it.
+If you get in some kind of freakish infinite loop or other weird scenario, first try opening the console with ` and typing "epc."
+If that doesn't work, reload the game, preferably after you exit it.

 # That's it!
 Go have fun in Sexy Skyrim!